-The Conklin Antique Reed Organ & History Museum proudly displays over 100 fully restored and working antique reed organs.
+The Conklin Reed Organ & History Museum proudly displays over 100 fully restored and working antique reed organs.
 Visitors to the museum are often treated to the beautiful sounds of these antique instruments, as they are in playable condition.
 The collection includes parlor, cottage and church organs along with elegant rosewood melodeons, some dating as far back as the mid-1800’s.

 What is a Reed Organ?
 We asked expert and famed reed organist, Rodney Jantzi, from Ontario Canada, what we need to know to enjoy these beautiful instruments.